Dr. Elizabeth Heeg ’01 Professor of Biology

 B.A., Northwestern College

-Elizabeth has a doctorate in biochemistry, molecular biology and cell biology from Northwestern University.
+Dr. Heeg completed her Ph.D. in the department of BMBCB (biochemistry, molecular biology and cell biology) at Northwestern University.
 She has published several articles in journals such as Current Biology and Developmental Biology.

-Other research that Dr. Heeg is working on or has participated in includes 1) examining the presence of MRSA in athlete and non-athlete populations on campus; 2) examining water metabolism in two rat lines that have been selectively bred for low renin and high renin activity; and 3) utilizing PCR as a Possible Means for Sex Determination of Eastern Redcedar (Juniperus virginiana).
+Other research that Dr. Heeg is working on or has participated in includes 1) utilizing PCR to identify phage cluster members early on in the SEAPHAGES process, 2) collaboration with the University of Iowa to investigate methicillin-resistant Staphylococcus aureus (MRSA) infections in northwest Iowa.
+The study was being funded by a grant from the Centers for Disease Control and the National Institute for Occupational Safety and Health; 3) examining the presence of MRSA in athlete and non-athlete populations on campus; 4) examining water metabolism in two rat lines that have been selectively bred for low renin and high renin activity; and 5) utilizing PCR as a Possible Means for Sex Determination of Eastern Redcedar (*Juniperus virginiana*).

 - Human Anatomy and Physiology

-Human Anatomy and Physiology An introduction to the structure and function of the human body.
-Includes 1 1/2 hours of lab per week.
+(4 credits) (NWCore option under Science and the Natural World) An introduction to the structure and function of the human body.
+Note: Includes 1 1/2 hours of lab per week.
 Does not count toward a biology major or minor.
-(4 credits) (IGE option under Science and the Natural World)
+A fee is associated with this course.

-Microbiology A study of the morphology and physiology of microorganisms with special emphasis on bacteria and viruses.
+(4 credits) A study of the morphology and physiology of microorganisms with special emphasis on bacteria and viruses.
 Those organisms that have an economic or medical importance will be highlighted, and basic laboratory techniques will be stressed.
-Prerequisites: BIO115, 116 and CHE101, 102 or CHE111, 112.
-Includes 3 hours of lab per week.
-(4 credits)
+Prerequisites: BIO115SN or BIO122 and CHE102 or CHE108SN or CHE112.
+Note: Includes 3 hours of lab per week.
+A fee is associated with this course.

 - Biochemistry: Molecular Genetics

-Biochemistry: Molecular Genetics This course focuses on the structure and function of nucleic acids.
-Topics include replication, transcription and translation of genetic information, and control of gene expression.
-Prerequisites: BIO115, CHE321 and 322.
-Includes 3 hours of lab per week.
-(4 credits)
+(4 credits) (Writing intensive) This course focuses on the structure and function of nucleic acids and examines the biochemical techniques involved in gaining knowledge regarding replication, transcription and translation of genetic information, and control of gene expression.
+Prerequisites: BIO115SN and CHE321 and CHE322, or BIO202WI.
+Note: Includes 3 hours of lab per week.
+A fee is associated with this course.

 - Special Topics

-Special Topics Courses and topics which are of special interest to faculty and students but which are not offered on a regular basis may be assigned this number.
-Examples of such offerings would be developmental biology, cardiovascular physiology and virology.
-Extended field trips for which credit is offered also fall into this category.
-Prerequisites: appropriate 200-level biology courses.
-Includes three lectures and 1 1/2 hours of lab per week.
-(2-4 credits; non-yearly, consult department)
+(2-4 credits; non-yearly, consult department) Courses and topics which are of special interest to faculty and students but which are not offered on a regular basis may be assigned this number.
+Examples include Developmental Biology and Biological Foundations of Human Behavior.
+Prerequisite: appropriate 200-level biology course.

-- Professional Member – American Association for the Advancement of Science (AAAS).
+AAS – American Association for the Advancement of Science